buildtesters/buildtest/docs/getting_started.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 We can search for oldest or latest test for any given test.
 This can be useful if you
-want to see last test run or the very first run.
+want to see first or last test run.
 If you want to retrieve the oldest
-test you can use ``--oldest`` option.

-buildtest will append tests, therefore last record in dictionary will be latest record,
+test you can use ``--oldest`` option. buildtest will append tests, therefore last
-similarly first record is the oldest record.
+record in dictionary will be latest record, similarly first record is the oldest record.

 Let's take a look at this example, we filter by test name ``hello_f`` which retrieves
 three entries.
-Now if you want to filter by oldest record just add the **--oldest** option
+Now let's filter by oldest record by specifying **--oldest** option
 and it will retrieve the first record which is test id **349f3ada**.

 .. code-block::